-A provisional ballot envelope is subject to state elections laws mandating the seal and preservation of ballots until any possible recount or election contest is completed; state law, within the meaning of R.C.
-149.43(A)(1)(v) and R.C.
-3501.13(C), prohibits the release of provisional ballot envelopes during the time a board of elections is required to preserve ballots under seal.
-A provisional ballot envelope is a "public record" subject to release once the time has passed during which a board of elections is required to preserve ballots.
+A provisional ballot envelope is subject to state elections laws mandating the seal and preservation of ballots until any possible recount or election contest is completed.
 R.C.
+3501.13(C) prohibits the release of a provisional ballot envelope during the time a board of elections is required to preserve ballots under seal but is a "public record" subject to release once that time has passed.
+R.C.
 3505.181(B)(5)(b) does not prohibit the release of provisional ballot envelopes.
 Rather, R.C.
 3505.181(B)(5)(b) prohibits the release of specific voter information through the free access system to anyone other than the voter to whom that information pertains.
 The free access system established pursuant to R.C.
-3505.181(B)(5)(b) may be used only by a voter to gain access to information about his individual provisional ballot.
+3505.181(B)(5)(b) may be used only by a voter to gain access to information about his or her own provisional ballot.